vizv/scripts/docs/exterminate.rst

 ``exterminate GOBLIN --method magma --only-visible``
     Kill all visible, hostile goblins on the map by boiling them in magma.
 ``exterminate all``
-    Kill all wild creatures.
+    Kill all non-friendly creatures.
 ``exterminate all:FEMALE``
-    Kill all wild female creatures.
+    Kill all non-friendly female creatures.

 Options
 -------